ukparliament/parliament.uk-routes/README.md

 # routes

-[Parliament.uk-routes](https://github.com/ukparliament/parliament.uk-routes "Parliament.uk-routes") is an engine created by the [Parliamentary Digital Service][https://github.com/ukparliament "Parliamentary Digital Service"] that holds all of the routes for the UK parliament prototype website, which can then be called upon by any applications that include this gem.
+[Parliament.uk-routes](https://github.com/ukparliament/parliament.uk-routes "Parliament.uk-routes") is an engine created by the [pds][https://github.com/ukparliament "pds"] that holds all of the routes for the UK parliament prototype website, which can then be called upon by any applications that include this gem.

 > **NOTE:** This gem is in active development and is likely to change at short notice.
 It is not recommended that you use this in any production environment.